Your Water Questions Answered

 What’s going on with the water in Fishtown?

 Water levels are high because both Lake Leelanau and Lake Michigan have reached record highs.
 Water coming over the dam meets Lake Michigan on the Leland River, in Fishtown, and has remained just below the docks most of the time.
 Sometimes, though, weather over Lake Michigan generates a seiche — the bathtub-like sloshing that happens with all lakes.
-Seiches can bring floodwaters into Fishtown, although they don’t stay long.
+Seiches can bring floodwaters into Fishtown, although they don’t stay long — they have caused continual flooding to several shanties, and exacerbated existing shanty and dock issues.

 Should I worry?

 Water levels on the Great Lakes have historically run on long cycles between high and low.
 For instance, just six years ago waters were near record lows.
 Through all of these literal highs and lows, Fishtown has adjusted.
 However, the high waters this year have taken a toll on Fishtown’s docks and buildings.

 What are we doing about it?